junit-team/junit5-samples/junit-modular-world/README.md

 ## Ice Cream Test Engine

-The `ice.cream` module demonstrates how to write and register your own `TestEngine` implementation using the Java Platform Module System.
+The `ice.cream` module demonstrates how to write and register your own `TestEngine` implementation using a Java module descriptor.
 This engine does not find any tests in containers, but _discovers_ a configurable amount of ice cream scoops.